PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 ## More info?
-Look at the [creative brief](https://adsai.buas.nl/Year1/BlockA/) for more info about the content or ask us during the Q&A in datalab tomorrow!
+Look at the [creative brief](https://adsai.buas.nl/Year1/BlockA/) for more info about the content or ask us during the Q&A in datalab coming wednesday!

 ## 1) Data Science Introduction Lecture
-**It is available [here](https://github.com/BredaUniversityADSAI/ADS-AI/blob/326523f60f5ef35e603eab424e35cd18b985562d/docs/Study%20Content/DataScience/assets/DS1%20-%20Lecture%201;%20The%20world%20in%20data.ppsx) now!** And, [Here is the link to the slides in case you want those too.](https://edubuas.sharepoint.com/sites/2021-22AFGA1.P1ADSAI/Shared%20Documents/General/Recordings/DS1%20-%20Lecture%201;%20The%20world%20in%20data.ppsx)
+**It is available [here](https://edubuas-my.sharepoint.com/:v:/g/personal/heijligers_b_buas_nl/Eb6flCtL--VKgi0U8WmH-7YBj3k3EaH2miHe7lKhKZZF-A?e=MddKQn) now!** And, [Here is the link to the slides in case you want those too.](https://github.com/BredaUniversityADSAI/ADS-AI/blob/326523f60f5ef35e603eab424e35cd18b985562d/docs/Study%20Content/DataScience/assets/DS1%20-%20Lecture%201;%20The%20world%20in%20data.ppsx)

-## 2) Preparation for DataLab 5, Week 3:
+## 2) Preparation for DataLab:
 **Mock-Assessments** like this test your knowledge and skills but **are not graded in any way.** Instead, they are small exercises which; similar to real assessments, test your capacity to use your knowledge:
 - Apply: use your knowledge in new situations
 - Analyze: draw connections among ideas